+Summary of companies input: 22 companies provided input to this question.

+13 companies support (a),

+8 companies support (b).

+2 companies support (c).

+There is no overwhelming support for any option.
+It may be useful to discuss all the options further during online sessions, potentially considering any dependencies on input to question 6 (about assistance information for SR sent to PHY).
+A proposal based on the majority-view is provided below.

+Proposal 3: MAC may deliver a MAC PDU to PHY, if an SR was triggered previously and PUCCH resource for the SR’s transmission occasion overlaps UL-SCH resource of the MAC PDU.

 The next question considers loss/recovery of data of a deprioritized UL-SCH resource, and is based on discussion in [10], [11] and [14] concerning recovery of dropped MAC PDU.
 Note that a similar discussion is taking place in the context of grant prioritization (e.g., see [22]).
 Some related agreements were made in RAN2#106 and they are copied below: